Sustain the Change: Finance Transformation to Last

 GPO Authority and Resources

 Ultimately, the GPO needs authority over all standard design aspects: process, data, systems, organisation and controls.
 These elements are too interconnected not to sit under the same governance.
-Therefore, good governance is critical; else, excellent design work is at considerable risk.
+Therefore, good governance is critical; otherwise, excellent design work is at considerable risk.

 The GPO will need to be active in the initial design and then the operation, maintenance and improvement of the standards.
 They ensure that the organisation replicates the enhancements globally and minimises “step-outs”.
 They will need the competencies, skills, authority and resources to deliver accordingly.